matosjoaops/TVVS-PROJ/assignment04/report/report.md

 ### testSneakPathIdleEnter

-This is a sneak path, because when the application is on the "Idle" state and we click the "Enter" key, the behavior is unexpected.
+This is a sneaky path, because when the application is on the "Idle" state and we click the "Enter" key, the behavior is unexpected.
 In the test, we start by checking if the application is on the "Idle" state, then we click the "Enter" key, and finally we check if the state did not change.
 The test passes, which means that, in fact, nothing happens when the application is on the "Idle" state and the user clicks the "Enter" key.

 ![](https://i.imgur.com/5M5mPos.png)

 ### testSneakPathIdleClickPlus

-This is a sneak path, because when the application is on the "Idle" state and we click the plus button, the behavior is unexpected.
-As the previous sneak path test, we start by checking if the application is on the "Idle" state, then we click the plus button, and finally we check if the state did not change.
-The test fails, because the a default task was created.
-We could say that this is not a sneak path, because the application is expected to create a default task when the user clicks the plus button without editing the task text, but we decided to consider it a sneak path, because a task should have an associated text.
+This is a sneaky path, because when the application is on the "Idle" state and we click the plus button, the behavior is unexpected.
+As the previous sneaky path test, we start by checking if the application is on the "Idle" state, then we click the plus button, and finally we check if the state did not change.
+The test fails, because a default task was created.
+We could say that this is not a sneaky path, because the application is expected to create a default task when the user clicks the plus button without editing the task text, but we decided to consider it a sneaky path, because a task should have an associated text.

 ![](https://i.imgur.com/lpYM6BR.png)